Natural life-like images

 Each HDMI chip rings software

-source and sink.
+HDMI source and sink.

 Each HDMI chip seeks confirmation from all connected